Trendyol/medusa/README.md

 In our [Trendyol.com](https://play.google.com/store/apps/details?id=trendyol.com) android application, we are also using Single Activity- Multi Fragment UI Structure.
 Everything seems fine when you decide using Single Activity- Multi Fragment, except fragment stack and controlling them.

 It was always hard to manage fragment manager in our application.
 We are using bottom bar and user have his history in every bottom bar tab.
-For instance, In Home tab, use can goes 4-5 fragment deep in home tab.And then user switches to the another tab and goes 3-4 fragment in that tab too.
+For instance, In Home tab, use can goes 4-5s fragment deep in home tab.
+And then user switches to the another tab and goes 3-4 fragment in that tab too.

 So what happens when user switch back to home fragment?
 Which fragment should be visible to user?
 What happens when user starts going back?
 Which fragments will be visible to user in which order while user is pressing back button?
 What should happen?
 Yes this is confusing.